PowerCodersOrg/powercoders.org/site/content/faq/_index.md

       - header: Who can become a coach?
         text: >-
-          Everyone who is a local in the specific city, motivated to learn about other cultures and willing to spend time with their menteeonce every week.
-There are no IT skills needed, just a open and supportive attitude!
+          Everyone who is a local in the specific city, motivated to learn about other cultures and willing to spend time with their mentee once every week.
+There are no IT skills needed, just an open and supportive attitude!
-      - header: How long does the coaching lasts?
+      - header: How long is the coaching period?
         text: >-
           Coaching starts towards the end of the courses and lasts until the end of the internship.
       - header: Is a coach paid?
         text: >-
           The coaching is voluntary work.
-Powercoders is covering parts of the expenses.
+Powercoders covers part of the expenses.
       - header: Who can become a trainer?
         text: >-
-          IT professionals who want to support participants in solving IT challenges and help with the teaching for some days in the afternoons.
+          IT professionals who want to support participants in solving IT challenges and help with the teaching.
 There is no teaching experience needed.
       - header: What IT skills are needed for a trainer?
         text: >-
           We are always looking for different skill sets, so everyone willing to